RoMonforte/SimpsonsAPI/README.md

  ## Get all characters

-You can access to the list of characters by using the `/characters ` endpoint.
+You can access to the list of characters by using: https://simpsonsapi.up.railway.app/api/v1/characters endpoint.

 ## Get single character
 You can access to a single character by using their id in the endpoint. `/characters/1`